railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 The main new properties are the four that associate accounts payable and receivable to partners, and expenses and income to product categories.

-Create properties using :menuselection:`Administration --> Configuration -->
+Create properties using :menuselection:`Settings --> Technical -->
-Parameters --> Configuration Parameters` and then clicking the :guilabel:`New` button.
+Parameters --> Configuration Parameters` and then clicking the :guilabel:`create` button.
-You may have switch to ``Extended`` view to be able to access this menu.
+You may have ``Technical rights`` to be able to access this menu.

 .. table:: Defining Properties